Health Insurance

 What type is the Kansas health insurance exchange?

-In Kansas, the Health Insurance Marketplace is a federally facilitated exchange; however, the federal government relies on the Kansas Insurance Department to approve plans and review rates, provide consumer assistance and perform other regulatory roles.
+In Kansas, the Health Insurance Marketplace is a federally facilitated exchange; however, the federal government relies on the Kansas Department of Insurance to approve plans and review rates, provide consumer assistance and perform other regulatory roles.

 If a person lives in one state but works in another, to which state’s exchange should they apply?